Ezinne Okparaebo: 2016

 She ran at 11.43 in the quarter finals during the Summer Olympics 2016 in Rio, but came fourth in her heat, and did not move on to the semi-final.

 After the Olympics, she moved to London to change her training.
 She began training with the group Speedworks in the Lee Valley Athletics Center.
 She was told in December 2016, shortly before Christmas, that she won't be sponsored for 2017 from Norway's Athletics Federation, despite being their best female sprinter.

 2017

-She ran two good races indoors in February, with the time 7.19 in Karlsruhe on 4 February and 7.13 in Torun in Poland on 10 February, which was also split best time in Europe so far in 2017.
+She ran two good races indoors in February, with the time 7.19 in Karlsruhe on 4 February and 7.13 in Toruń in Poland on 10 February, which was also split best time in Europe so far in 2017.
 A minor injury made it not possible for her to compete in the 2017 European Athletics Indoor Championships in Belgrade.

 In July, she took a pause from competition, among other things. to find your way back to the training pleasure, and to find out if she should go further with her athletics career.
 In December, she was back in full training, to bet on the 2018 season.
 She moved back to Oslo after finishing her training in London.